ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralization/index.en.md

 ### Unsound Money

-Be it fiat or crypto currencies, redistribution of funds via infaltion or currency debasement is one of the oldest tricks in the book for meddling central planners with a misplaced authority, who inevtiably use this mechanism to ensure that when the ship goes down, those who control the keys to the castle will be the first on the life rafts, as they are able to redistribute whatever dregs of value remain to themselves at the expense of holders - for their own safety, of course.
+Be it fiat or crypto currencies, redistribution of funds via infaltion or currency debasement is one of the oldest tricks in the book for meddling central planners with a misplaced authority.
+They inevtiably use this mechanism to ensure that when the ship goes down, those who control the keys to the castle will be the first on the life rafts, as they are able to redistribute whatever dregs of value remain to themselves at the expense of holders - for their own safety, of course.

 This failure failrue state is a type of rugpull that can only exist in projects that are not sufficiently decentralized, as the redistribution of value away from holders to some specific group (be it miners, stakers or devleopers) can only happen when the [balance of power](#TODO-gravity) is uneven, and some participants are able to push through changes to the protocol that put their interests before others.